T

 Chiefly British

 A blend of molasses, invert sugar (a mixture of glucose and fructose), and corn syrup, used as syrup.
+Something, such as a tone of voice heavily sweet and cloying.
 (MW)

 A thick, sticky dark syrup made from partly refined sugar; molasses.
+Cloying sentimentality or flattery.
 (NOA)

 A sweet, dark, thick liquid that is used in cooking sweet dishes and sweets.
 (CD)

 The thick dark sticky liquid that remains after the crystallization and removal of sugar from extracts of sugar-cane or sugar-beet.
-(CHM)
+Anything that is overly sweet, cloying, sentimental, etc. (CHM)

 Difference with molasses: Both have a deep, aromatic flavor that adds a unique finish to food and drink recipes, but they are subtly different, with treacle tending to be a sweeter product that has less of a bitter profile than molasses.
 Compared to treacle, molasses is thicker in consistency and darker in color.
 (Ragus.co.uk)